 If you liked: Darkness Falls, Amber Alert, Mama

-Back when I wrote about Thirteen Ghosts and Darkness Falls, I spoke about there are those guilty pleasure films that might have a cheesy plot, sub-par acting or not the greatest CGI but still is entertaining enough to have a special place in your heart and just like the two films mentioned above, Ghost Ship is definitely one of mine.
+Back when I wrote about Thirteen Ghosts and Darkness Falls, I spoke about there are those guilty pleasure films that might have a cheesy plot, sub-par acting or not the greatest CGI but still are entertaining enough to have a special place in your heart and just like the two films mentioned above, Ghost Ship is definitely one of mine.

 Much like Thirteen Ghosts, this film starts off with a very gory, very realistic opening sequence was one of the most disturbing scenes I have ever seen, despite a cable somehow defying all logic, but what makes Ghost Ship’s prologue all the more surprising is ‘fake’ credits and uplifting music at the beginning before horrifying and brutal multiple death scenes, made all the more satisfying when it is explained and expanded upon later on in the film.